 Prevent Hackers with Better Information Security

-In 2020, the switch to remote work was instrumental in making our network security more vulnerable to threats from bad actors.
+In 2020, the switch to remote work was instrumental in making our computer network security more vulnerable to threats from bad actors.
 However, that’s not the only thing that’s changed.
 Over time, hackers have gotten exponentially faster at exploiting every little weakness in your otherwise secure IT.
-They’ve also mastered the art of manipulation and have developed techniques that will exploit even the most conscientious and security-focused employee.
+They’ve also mastered the art of manipulation and have developed techniques that will exploit even the most conscientious and security-focused employees.

 Here are some of the innovations and trends in hacking that could potentially disrupt your business operations in the second half of 2021.